CBD side effects

 CBD is not known to cause an allergic reaction; however, not all CBD products are produced in the same way.
 From brand to brand, they’re likely to contain different carrier oils, flavours, additives and other additional ingredients.

 Before you try a new product, make sure you know exactly what it contains and check if it has come into contact with any allergens during production.
-Get to know the brand, make sure it has a reputation for quality and safety.
-Look for information about where they source their ingredients and if necessary, contact them to get details about their manufacturing practices.
+Get to know the brand and make sure it has a reputation for quality and safety.

 Conclusion